What is a Loan Estimate?

 What You'll Learn: Discover What’s In a Mortgage Loan Estimate

 EXPECTED READ TIME: 5 MINUTES

-A loan estimate is a three-page document provided to you by a lender when you apply for a mortgage loan.
+A loan estimate is a three-page document that a lender provides when you apply for a mortgage loan.
 It is meant to detail important figures like your estimated down payment, interest rate, monthly payment amount, and total closing costs.
-It’s also meant to help you understand the full financial implications of going forward with the loan, as well as to provide a standard format if you were to compare to other lenders.
+It’s also meant to help you understand the full financial implications of going forward with the loan and provide a standard format if you were to compare to other lenders.
 Lenders are required by the Consumer Financial Protection Bureau (CFPB) to issue your loan estimate within three business days of receiving your application.

 What is not a loan estimate?

 A loan estimate is not an approval of your application.
 It is also not a final offer of rates or costs associated with your loan.
 A loan estimate is just what it implies — an estimate.
 It lists what the lender predicts your total costs and fees associated with the loan will be, should your application be approved.
 As you progress forward with the loan, your lender will ensure you receive the final costs no later than three business days before closing in a document called a Closing Disclosure.
 Be sure to keep the loan estimate on hand so you can compare it with the Closing Disclosure to keep track of any changes.

 All lenders use the same Mortgage Loan Estimate Form, which is three pages long.
 Let’s walk through each page — you can use this example to follow along.